Risks of exporting should be balanced with the advantages of accessing new markets to grow your business.

 The risks here are often outside your control.
 However, these risks are more likely to be a concern when doing business with certain countries, so market selection is important.
 A good place to start research is the overseas business risk guides on GOV.UK.

-In less economically stable markets, consider the liklihood of economic changes which could affect your exporting business.
+In less economically stable markets, consider the likelihood of economic changes which could affect your exporting business.

 High inflation could mean customers are unable to pay invoices on time, or that potential customers will be interested in extended credit terms.
 The worst cases of high inflation can lead to hyper-inflation and in turn economic collapse.
 Only sell on secure terms to avoid defaults.